 Everything you need (except the crawfish) for a fun crawfish boil right here as the crawfish season is getting in to full swing.

-Being stuck at a red light can try your patience, except in New Orleans, it gives you a chance to look around and see some fabulous architecture and beautiful gardens:
+Being stuck at a red light can try your patience in any city.
+In New Orleans, it gives you a chance to look around and see some fabulous architecture and beautiful gardens:

 Notice the Victorian touches on this cute little shotgun (behind the red roses with that appear to fade to pink).
 The house below is viewed while sitting at another red light: